Before you pack your bags and head home for Thanksgiving/Winter break, a Friendsgiving is in order!

 Try and guess who wrote it!

-8. What is a college party without a drinking game
+8. College party 101: Start a drinking game

-Get out the cards, it’s time for a drinking game.
+Get out the cards, it’s time for a drinking game (with a little spin, this is Friendsgiving after all).

 Here’s a couple of rules to turn this (almost) family-friendly card game into a drinking game:

-Bonus points if you get the College expansion pack, and it’s only $7 and hysterical
+Bonus points if you get the College expansion pack; it’s only $7 and hysterical

 - Everyone else has to take an additional sip on top of what they received from the 1st and 2nd place winners